Approximate full conformal prediction in an RKHS: Designing a new computable approximation

-where for every $y \in \mathcal{Y}$
+where for every $y \in \mathcal{Y}$,

-resulting from the approximation scheme in Definition~\ref{def.approx.prediction.region} (where the non-conformity scores approximations are given in Equation~\eqref{eq.approximate.score.0} and the upper bounds come from Theorem~\ref{thm.score.bound.non.smooth}).
-Let us note $\lfcprr{,(0)}{\lambda; \alpha}$, the corresponding lower approximate full conformal prediction region (analog to the prediction region defined in Equation~\eqref{eq.lower.approx.region}).
-Finally recalling the thickness $\thick{(0)}{\lambda; \alpha}$ of the prediction region $\ufcprr{,(0)}{\lambda; \alpha}$ (Definition~\ref{def.thickness}) given by
+resulting from the approximation scheme in Definition~\ref{def.approx.prediction.region} (where the non-conformity scores approximations are given in Eq.~\ref{eq.approximate.score.0} and the upper-bounds come from Theorem~\ref{thm.score.bound.non.smooth}).
+Let us note $\lfcprr{,(0)}{\lambda; \alpha}$, the corresponding lower-approximate full-conformal prediction-region (analog to the prediction-region defined in Eq.~\ref{eq.lower.approx.region}).
+Finally recalling the thickness $\thick{(0)}{\lambda; \alpha}$ of the prediction-region $\ufcprr{,(0)}{\lambda; \alpha}$ (see Definition~\ref{def.thickness}) given by